-This tutorial explains the BGP synchronization rule.
+This lesson explains the BGP synchronization rule.
 To understand what this is all about, make sure you understand why we need IBGP first.
-If you are a little fuzzy about IBGP, BGP split horizon and why we need IBGP full mesh adjacencies then please read my IBGP tutorial first.
+If you are a little fuzzy about IBGP, BGP split horizon and why we need IBGP full mesh adjacencies then please read my IBGP lesson first.
 Having said that, let’s look at the synchronization rule.

 It’s best explained with an example, take a look below:

-    Above we see 5 routers and 3 autonomous systems.
-When we want to get from R1 to R5 we’ll have to cross AS2, this makes AS2 our transit AS.
+Above, we see five routers and three autonomous systems.
+When we want to get from R1 to R5, we’ll have to cross AS2, this makes AS2 our transit AS.

-    The OSPF configuration is really straight-forward.
-R2 and R4 have a loopback interface that is used for the IBGP peering which is advertised in OSPF:
+The OSPF configuration is straight-forward.
+R2 and R4 have a loopback interface that is used for the IBGP peering, which is advertised in OSPF:

 Let me also show you the BGP configuration…

 The configuration of R1 is simple, it’s configured to run EBGP with R2, and it advertises network 126.96.36.199 /24 into BGP:

 R1# router bgp 1 no synchronization bgp log-neighbor-changes network 188.8.131.52 mask 255.255.255.0 neighbor 192.168.12.2 remote-as 2 no auto-summary

 R2 runs EBGP with R1 and IBGP with R4: